 - Hydrate with water.

-How Do You Calculate VO2 Max From the Rockport 1 Mile Walk Test?
+How Do You Calculate VO2 Max From the Rockport One-Mile Walk Test?

 Once you have completed the Rockport Walking Test protocol, convert your walking time from minutes and seconds to a decimal.
 For example, if it took you 13 minutes and 45 seconds to complete your Rockport Walking Test, your Rockport walking time would become 13.75.

-Rockport Walk Test VO2 max calculations are then done by using the formula:
+Rockport Walk Test VO2 max calculations are then done by using the following formula for women:

 - Females: VO2max (ml/kg/min) = 132.853 – (0.0769 x weight in pounds) – (0.3877 x age) – (3.2649 x mile walk time) – (0.1565 x ending heart rate)